davekinkead/thesis/outline.md

 ## Defining Democracy

+Democracy can be described descriptively or normatively.
+While many accounts are descriptive, they often have normative elements.

+Of the normative accounts, some simply assume democracy to be required and attempt to show what form is best, while others do not and attempt to justify democracy ab initio.

 Democracy can be described descriptively.
 These accounts try to show what democracy is.

+  - descriptive vs normative
+  - assumes democracy vs justifies democracy

 Lit review of descriptive characterisations of democratic

   - Aristotle
+  - Madison & Hamilton
   - Dahl
   - Tilly